Skip to content

 If you’re looking for a career change as you enter mid-life, there’s no better place to begin that journey than with CTT.
 If you think a career as a professional adviser, will writer, or estate planner sounds like something you’d be interested in, book a consultation today.

 Realising that you’ve been in the wrong career for the bulk of your life can feel debilitating and disheartening.
-It’s important to know that no matter when this realisation happens, whether you’re looking to switch careers at 30 or 40 or at any time, you have options.
+It’s important to know that no matter when this realisation happens, whether you’re looking to switch careers at 40 or at any time, you have options.

 We at CTT have ensured that our system supports and guides you as much as you need.
 If you’re going to switch careers at 40, follow the guidelines above, good luck, and know that there are incredible support networks out there created to bring you into the career of your dreams.